-Medicare Advantage (Part C) plans are an alternative to original Medicare and can provide coverage for shoulder surgery.
-Medicare Part D and Medigap may also provide some coverage.
+Medicare Advantage (Part C) plans are an alternative to Original Medicare.
+They can provide coverage for shoulder surgery.

-We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:
+We may use a few terms in this article that can be helpful to understand when selecting the best insurance plan:

-• Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.
+• Deductible: This is an annual amount a person must spend out of pocket within a certain period before an insurer starts to fund their treatments.

-• Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
-For Medicare Part B, this comes to 20%.
+• Coinsurance: This is the percentage of treatment costs that a person must self-fund.
+For Medicare Part B, this is 20%.

-• Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
+• Copayment: This is a fixed dollar amount a person with insurance pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

 surgeons doing shoulder replacement surgery which medicare does cover Share on Pinterest

-Part A and Part B
+Part A

 Part C

-Private companies offer Medicare Advantage (Part C), which is the alternative to original Medicare.
+Private companies offer Medicare Advantage (Part C), which is the alternative to Original Medicare.
 It provides all of the coverage of Medicare parts A and B for shoulder surgery.
 Many plans also include prescription drug coverage.

 Part D

-Because Medicare parts A and B do not include prescription drug coverage, a person with original Medicare may wish to buy a Part D plan, which is available from private companies.
-Each plan has a list of covered drugs, which includes at least two medications in every commonly prescribed area.
+Because Medicare parts A and B do not include prescription drug coverage, a person with Original Medicare may wish to buy a Part D plan, which is available from private companies.

 Medigap

-Medigap is Medicare supplement insurance that pays 50–100% of Medicare parts A and B out-of-pocket costs.
-It is available only to a person with original Medicare; someone with an Advantage plan is ineligible for the coverage.
-Medigap also does not cover out-of-pocket Part D costs.
+Medigap is Medicare supplement insurance that pays 50% to 100% of Medicare parts A and B out-of-pocket costs.
+It is available only to a person with Original Medicare.

 Original Medicare